internalregister/internalregister.github.io/_posts/2019-03-12-Homebrew-Console.markdown

 I have plans to build other consoles/computers.
 In fact I have another video game console in the making, almost complete, which is a simplified retro-style console based of a cheap FPGA board and a few extra components (not nearly as many as in this project, obviously), designed to be a lot cheaper and replicable.
 <br/>
 <br/>
-There certainly would be a lot more to talk about, I barely mentioned how the sound engine works and how the CPU interacts with it, there's also a lot more that can be said about the graphics engine, the other IO available and pretty much the console itself.
+Even though there's a lot I've written about this project, there certainly would be a lot more to talk about, I barely mentioned how the sound engine works and how the CPU interacts with it, there's also a lot more that can be said about the graphics engine, the other IO available and pretty much the console itself.
 Depending on the feedback I might write other articles focusing on updates, more indepth information on the different modules of the console or other projects.

 ### Projects/Websites/Youtube channels that helped me for inspiration and technical knowledge: